 Rats have surprisingly strong teeth and dexterous paws that they make full use of to burrow holes in the ground and other places.
-The can easily chew through wood, plastic, aluminum and in some cases even concrete to create entry holes where none existed.
+They can easily chew through wood, plastic, aluminum, and in some cases even concrete to create entry holes where none existed.
 These burrows are one of the early signs of a rat or rodent invasion in Toronto.
 It is important that you know how rats enter homes to defend yourself properly.

-As you imagine what do rat holes look like – burrows in ground and entry points readily come to mind.
+As you imagine what do rat holes look like – burrows in-ground and entry points readily come to mind.
 These holes can be destructive and easily brings your attention to the news of a big increase in rat activity in Toronto.
-An infestation of rats can damage your property and bring in diseases into your home.
+An infestation of rats can damage your property and bring diseases into your home.
 Since do-it-yourself solutions prove to be costly in addition to their high rate of failure, you will need the services of a licensed pest control technician to conduct rat control in Toronto.

 Rats Digging Holes in Backyard

 Finding rat holes can be challenging which emphasizes the need to hire a licensed pest control technician.
 They appear as gaps created by crumbling mortar, cracks in a foundation, and so on.
 Rats prefer to access their nests through quiet areas which explains why you rarely find a rat hole in a doorway

 If not for the strict pesticide regulations in Ontario, for instance, lots of homeowners may resort to the use of strong chemicals in their bid to get rid of these pests.
 While you may find over the counter products in Toronto they contain smaller concentrations of active ingredients.

 Rats are a difficult pest to deal with and you need to be on the lookout for the following signs of an invasion.
 Remember they are good climbers.
 It means they can gain access into your home from various points such as access spaces for HVAC systems and electrical wiring.
 Signs of a rat problem include: